Freedom Homeschooling

 Music

 In Easy Peasy All-in-One Homeschool’s Music – Modern course, your child will be exposed to a variety of 20th century composers and their music.
-Pop music, as well as, iconic stage and movie compositions will also be explored.
+Pop music, as well as iconic stage and movie compositions, will also be explored.
 Additionally, they will learn more about music by studying sound, rhythm, mood, and the instruments of the orchestra.
-This music course coincides with Easy Peasy’s Modern American History course.
-The material is scheduled in 36 once a week lessons.
+This music course consists of 36 weekly lessons and coincides with Easy Peasy’s Modern American History course.

 Life Skills